alugili/ModernArchitectureShop/README.md

 Modern Architecture Shop - Autoscaler
 ======================
-Modern Architecture Shop is a clean-lightweight .NET Microservices application, demonstrate the use of **Dapr** to build Microservices-based applications.
+Modern Architecture Shop is a clean-lightweight .NET Microservices application, demonstrating the use of **Dapr** to build Microservices-based applications.

 Open Invitation: Any developer is welcome to join our team!
 Just send me a request.